Puglia Italy Bike Tour Itinerary

 DAY TWO | Distance: 42 miles | Terrain: Easier to Intermediate | Trulli e Puglia

-Today’s ride takes us along the rich farming area of the Murgia Plateau into the idyllic Valle d’Itria.
-We pass by undulating wheat fields and olive groves, and green hills criss-crossed with vineyards and orchards.
-We include a visit to the magnificent castle at Gioia del Colle before arriving at Alberobello, our destination for the next two nights.
-Alberobello is another UNESCO World Heritage site that is world-renown for its wonderful concentration of the curious houses known as “trulli.”
+Today’s ride takes us along the rich farming area of the Murgia Plateau.
+We may include a visit to the magnificent castle at Gioia del Colle before arriving at Alberobello, our destination for the next two nights.
+Alberobello is another UNESCO World Heritage site that is world-renowned for its wonderful concentration of the curious houses known as “trulli.”
 Trulli are magical looking white-washed cone-shaped houses whose cobbled roofs are usually decorated with fanciful painted symbols.
-They look like fanciful fairy tale houses and you fully expect a small elf or hobbit to pop out a front door at any minute.
-Some of these trulli date back to the Middle Ages and most are still lived in by the townspeople, or are used for stores, restaurants, and lodging (in fact our hotel here is a series of connected trulli).
-Alberobello is a lively place, and while roaming the ancient narrow cobbled streets (the main activity here), you will delight in the unusual stores and small restaurants, a number of interesting museums, and perhaps a visit Chiesa Sant ‘Antonio located at the top of the Rione Monti.
+They look like fairy tale houses and you fully expect a small elf or hobbit to pop out a front door at any minute.
+Some of these trulli date back to the Middle Ages, and most are still lived in by the townspeople, or are used for stores, restaurants, and lodging (in fact our hotel here is a series of connected trulli).
+Alberobello is a lively place, and while roaming the ancient narrow cobbled streets (the main activity here), you will delight in the unusual stores and small restaurants, a number of interesting museums, and perhaps a visit to Chiesa Sant ‘Antonio located at the top of the Rione Monti.

 DAY THREE | Distance: 24 miles | Terrain: Easier to Intermediate | Trulli e Puglia

 Today we enjoy a loop ride through farmland dotted with rural “trulli” to the famous Grotte di Castellana.
 Here we include, for those inclined, an optional tour of this complex of expansive caves with their incredible subterranean network of rooms filled with wildly colorful stalactite and stalagmite formations.
-In addition, there are also shops, restaurants and an interesting speleological museum to enjoy.
 Our ride back takes us back into Alberobello by way of ancient farm roads that criss-cross the valleys.
-Tonight we are treated to a demonstration by a local chef in the art of making a gourmet pasta meal featuring orecchiette, the local specialty.
+Tonight we are treated to a demonstration by a local chef in the art of making a gourmet pasta meal featuring orecchiette — the local specialty — and fresh mozzarella cheese.

-This day begins with a ride out of the Trulli district as we head towards the Adriatic Sea.
-We stop in Cisternino and enjoy the labyrinth of narrow streets in the historic “old town”.
-Our lunch-time destination includes a superb olive oil tasting at Antichi Sapori before riding to Ostuni.
-Ostuni is known as the “white city”, a reference to the dazzling effect of the sun as it beams down on the town’s beautiful whitewashed houses.
-Certainly one of the most stunning cities in southern Italy, this chic and extremely popular town offers us a maze of sunlit streets, winding staircases, and narrow alleyways, all emanating out from the handsome town center.
+This day begins with a ride out of the Trulli region.
+We stop in Cisternino and enjoy the labyrinth of narrow streets in the historic “old town.”
+Our lunch-time destination includes a superb olive oil tasting at D’Amico Olive Oil Press before riding to Ostuni.
+Ostuni is known as the “white city,” a reference to the dazzling effect of the sun as it beams down on the town’s beautiful whitewashed houses.
+Certainly one of the most stunning cities in southern Italy, this chic and extremely popular town offers us a maze of sunlit streets, winding staircases and narrow alleyways — all emanating out from the handsome town center.
 Here we find ancient ramparts and a huge Gothic cathedral (built in 1495) that rises above the remains of a Norman castle.
-In the late afternoon we transfer down the Salento Peninsula to Gallipoli.

 DAY FIVE | Distance: 31 miles | Terrain: Easier | Hotel L’Approdo